687000/HelloWorld/README.md

 # SVG_Canvas
 - User can draw a rectangle
-- User can draw use a pen
+- User can draw use a pen (optimized the polyline to cubic bézier curve)
 - User can pick different colors and different line widths
 - User can clean canvas
 - User can select current rectangle if current tool is rectangle and user click the rectangle